Do you prefer something slower-paced, unposed, and grounded in the real rhythms of your everyday life?

 When you don’t have to perform, you get to see yourself differently.

 There’s no need to redirect them or ask for stillness.
-In a documentary-style session, kids are free to be themselves.
+In a documentary-style session, kids can be themselves.

 Whether they’re giggling, tired, exploring, or refusing pants—that’s part of the story.
 As a photographer, I love witnessing things unfold, without stepping in to manage or direct it.